(Photo Credit: rdirwandarwiza)

 Thinking of pimping your ride like the cars in the Fast and the Furious?
 Here are 8 vehicle modifications you should stay away from unless you wish to get fined by LTA.

 When it comes to vehicle modifications in Singapore, car owners certainly have their options limited.
-You can forget about souped up engines and flashy undercarriage lights, because these mods will get you in serious trouble with LTA.
-Unlike car spoilers and bumpers, which have some leeway, these eight mods are completely illegal on Singapore roads.
+You can forget about souped up engines and flashy undercarriage lights, because these modifications will get you in serious trouble with LTA.
+Unlike car spoilers and bumpers, which have some leeway, these eight modifications are completely illegal on Singapore roads.
 Read on to find out what they are.

 1. Chassis Modifications